mdogy/CZI_2020-07_mpl/CZI.md

 > 95 words

-While hiring took longer than expected, since Elliott Sales de Andrade started (mid-mach) we have hit our target of a net reduction of open PRs by 50/quarter, and are making progress on reducing the number of open issues.
+While hiring took longer than expected, since Elliott Sales de Andrade started (mid-March) we have hit our target of a net reduction of open PRs by 50/quarter, and are making progress on reducing the number of open issues.
 Our initial estimates of the effort per issue closed was [this sentence needs to be completed]